4 Tips to Launch Your Cybersecurity Career

 We’re halfway through National Cyber Security Awareness Month, and the theme for week two revolved around addressing the cybersecurity skills gap by educating the next generation of capable cybersecurity professionals.

-The cybersecurity workforce shortage is expected to reach 1.8 million by 2022, according to (ISC)².
-That provides a great opportunity for individuals either first starting out in the industry or looking to change their career path, but it also raises one of the most common questions we receive here at InfoSec Institute: how do you start a career in cybersecurity?
+The cybersecurity workforce shortage has grown to nearly 3 million, according to (ISC)².
+That provides a great opportunity for individuals either first starting out in the industry or looking to change their career path, but it also raises one of the most common questions we receive here at Infosec: how do you start a career in cybersecurity?

 - Breaking into IT: From First Job to Advanced Certs with CompTIA, featuring Teresa Sears, senior director of certification products for CompTIA skills certifications

-- Get Started in Cybersecurity: Beginner Tips, Certifications and Career Paths, featuring Keatron Evans, InfoSec Institute Instructor and cybersecurity professional
+- Get Started in Cybersecurity: Beginner Tips, Certifications and Career Paths, featuring Keatron Evans, Infosec Instructor and cybersecurity professional

 We collected some of the best tips from those discussions here — and linked to the full videos below in case you want to dive deeper into each topic.